 "A hurt one.
 A damaged one."

-She got up, closed the door.
+She got up and closed the door.
 "We're all damaged in our way."

 As she tried to move past him, he stopped her.
 "You are injured, Christine.
 How did it happen?"

-When she did not answer, he grabbed her waist, squeezing just enough to see pain register before letting go.
+When she did not answer, he grabbed her waist, squeezing just enough to see pain register before letting go—getting just enough telepathically to sense more pain from other places on her body.

 She slapped him.
 Hard.
 He chose not to react.
 "That is an answer of sorts.
 A refusal to admit the truth."